RedBlueVideo/redblue/README.md

 ### Hotspots
 A preliminary version of hotspots are implemented for YouTube embeds.
 See the [Developer Guide](https://redblue.video/guide/third-party-embeds.html?utm_source=readme&utm_medium=github&utm_content=hotspots).

-## Stability
-⚠️ The `master` branch currently represents an alpha pre-release.
-Features and syntax are subject to change at any time, so please don’t use it in production.
-Unless you’re some kind of daredevil.

 ## Usage
 Import the RedBlue video player Custom Element.
 (This requires ES6 support to work directly in the browser; otherwise the source code can be transpiled to ES5.)